AOMediaCodec/av1-spec/annex.e.decoder.model.md

 #### Resource availability mode
 {:.no_count}

-In this mode the model simulates the operation of the decoder under the assumption that the complete coded frame is available in the smoothing buffer when decoding of that frame begins.
+In this mode, the model simulates the operation of the decoder under the assumption that the complete coded frame is available in the smoothing buffer when decoding of that frame begins.
 In addition, it is assumed that the decoder will begin to decode a frame immediately after it finishes decoding the previous